-186 See, e.g., Time magazine, 8/19/02, page 56.
+&lt;sup>186 See, e.g., Time magazine, 8/19/02, page 56.

-187 Encycl.
+&lt;sup>187 Encycl.
 Brit., Vol. 23, article "Mammals", pages 436, 449-450.

-188 "Sibling Desperado", Science News, Vol. 163, February 15, 2003.
+&lt;sup>188 "Sibling Desperado", Science News, Vol. 163, February 15, 2003.

-189 Encycl.
+Encycl.
 Brjt., Vol. 6, article "Komodo dragon", page 945.

-190 Ibid., Vol. 17, article "Dinosaurs", page 319.
+Ibid., Vol. 17, article "Dinosaurs", page 319.

-191 Ibid., Vol. 6, article "Krapina remains", pages 981-82; Vol. 26, article "Prehistoric Peoples and Cultures", page 66.
+&lt;sup>191 Ibid., Vol. 6, article "Krapina remains", pages 981-82; Vol. 26, article "Prehistoric Peoples and Cultures", page 66.

-192 Here are a couple of examples that illustrate the politically-correct tendency of Turnbull's later work: In 1983, Turnbull wrote that he objected to the word "pygmy" because "it invites the assumption that height is a significant factor, whereas, in the Ituri it is of remarkable insignificance to both the Mbuti and their neighbors, the taller Africans who live around them."
-Change and Adaptation, first page of the Introduction.
-But 21 years earlier Turnbull had written: "The fact that they [the Mbuti] average less than four and a half feet in height is of no concern to them; their taller neighbors.
-Who jeer at them for being So puny, are as clumsy as elephants...", Forest People, page 14.
-"They [a certain ravaged, not only in the war zone, but also back home, due to the accelerated consumption of natural resources needed to feed the war machine.
+kook ideology such as that of Nazism, socialism, or what American politicians choose to call "freedom".
+In any case the modern soldier is merely a pawn, a dupe who dies not for his family or his tribe but for the politicians who exploit him.
+If he's unlucky, maybe he does not die but comes home horribly crippled in a way that would never result from an arrow- or a spear-wound.
+Meanwhile, thousands of non-combatants are killed or mutilated.
+The environment is ravaged, not only in the war zone, but also back home, due to the accelerated consumption of natural resources needed to feed the war machine.
 In comparison, the violence of primitive man is relatively innocuous.
 That, however, it isn't good enough for the anarchoprimitivists or for today's politically correct anthropologists.
 They can't deny altogether the existence of violence among hunter-gatherers, since the evidence for it is incontrovertible.
 But they will stretch the truth as far as they think they can get away with in order to minimize the amount of violence in the human past.
 It's worthwhile to give an example that illustrates the silliness of some of the reasoning that they use.
 In reference to Homo habilis, a physically primitive ancestor of modern man, the anthropologist Haviland writes: "They obtained their meat not by killing live animals but by scavenging Homo habilis got meat by scavenging from carcasses of dead animals, rather than hunting live ones.
 We know this because the marks of stone tools on the bones of butchered animals commonly overlie marks the teeth of carnivores made.
-Clearly, Homo habilis did not get to the prey first."184
+Clearly, Homo habilis did not get to the prey first."
+184 gatherers, I find it very difficult to believe that he has never come across any accounts of the Australians' mistreatment of women.
+Yet he never mentions such accounts-not even for the purpose of refuting them.